torfs-ict/nanobox-adapter-ubuntu/README.md

 ## Installation process

 Install a basic Ubuntu server, with only the SSH server package selected.
+Make sure to add a second (virtual NIC) which will be used by Nanobox for its private network.

 After this, follow the procedure below __(as root)__ to set up the adapter.

 1. Clone the repository to `/srv/nanobox-endpoint`.
 2. Copy [.env.sample](.env.sample) to `.env` and adjust the configuration values.